ksauraj/toxin/README.md

 toxin (termux)
 ============
->Generate and Embed payload in apk with termux.
+>Now easliy generate and embed payload inside apk with termux.

 ## Overview
 A simple tool written in bash for making the process of embedding payload inside apk less painful.
 This tool might be inspired from various other tools available on web.